How to Avoid the Worst Extended Auto Warranty Companies

 5. Take measures to reduce spam calls

 You can reduce the number of robocalls and unsolicited offers you receive by registering your phone number with the National Do Not Call Registry.
-However, this can take up to 31 days to take effect, and it might not deter dedicated scammers.
+The registry can help, although it may take up to 31 days to take effect and it will not stop every scam attempt.

 What to do if you fall for a car warranty scam

 It’s unfortunately common for people with legitimate auto warranties to feel like they’ve been scammed when their warranty companies deny their claims.
-But often, these customers may just not understand how warranties work or what warranties actually cover.
+But often these customers may not understand how warranties work or what they actually cover.

 Signs you’ve been scammed